-What is biometrics? - Definition from WhatIs.com
+What is biometrics?
+A definition from WhatIs.com

 Security and privacy issues of biometrics

 Biometric identifiers depend on the uniqueness of the factor being considered.
 For example, fingerprints are generally considered to be highly unique to each person.
-Fingerprint recognition, especially as implemented in Apple's Touch ID for the iPhone, is the first widely used mass market application of a biometric authentication factor.
+Fingerprint recognition, especially as implemented in Apple's Touch ID for previous iPhones, is the first widely used mass-market application of a biometric authentication factor.

-Other biometric factors, including retina, iris, vein, voice and facial scans, have not been adopted widely so far, in some part because there is less confidence in the uniqueness of the identifiers or because the factors are easier to spoof.
+Other biometric factors, including retina, iris, vein and voice scans, have not been adopted widely so far, in some part because there is less confidence in the uniqueness of the identifiers or because the factors are easier to spoof.

 Stability of the biometric factor can also be important to acceptance of the factor.
 Fingerprints do not change over a lifetime, while facial appearance can change drastically with age, illness or other factors.

-The greatest privacy issue of using biometrics is that physical attributes like fingerprints and retinal blood vessel patterns are generally static and cannot be modified.
-This is in distinction to nonbiometric factors like passwords (something you know) and tokens (something you have), which can be replaced if they are breached or otherwise compromised, including over 20 million individuals whose fingerprints were compromised in the 2014 U.S. Office of Personnel Management data breach.
+The most significant privacy issue of using biometrics is that physical attributes like fingerprints and retinal blood vessel patterns are generally static and cannot be modified.
+This is in distinction to nonbiometric factors like passwords (something one knows) and tokens (something one has), which can be replaced if they are breached or otherwise compromised, including over 20 million individuals whose fingerprints were compromised in the 2014 U.S. Office of Personnel Management data breach.

 The increasing ubiquity of high-quality cameras, microphones and fingerprint readers in many of today's mobile devices means biometrics will continue to become a more common method for authenticating users, particularly as Fast ID Online (FIDO) has specified new standards for authentication with biometrics that support two-factor authentication with biometric factors.

-While the quality of biometric readers continues to improve, they can still produce false negatives -- when an authorized user is not recognized or authenticated -- and false positives -- when an unauthorized user is recognized and authenticated.
+While the quality of biometric readers continues to improve, they can still produce false negatives, when an authorized user is not recognized or authenticated, and false positives, when an unauthorized user is recognized and authenticated.

 Biometric vulnerabilities